ecmwf/polytope/docs/Service/Features/timeseries.md

 ### Earthkit-data -->

-An example of a time-series requested via Earthkit-data:
+An example of a time-series requested via earthkit-data:

 ```python
 import earthkit.data